Restoring the Work of an American Master

 The Meeks family produced fine furniture

-as ordered using patterns and templates.
+when ordered using patterns and templates.
 Then

 highly skilled craftsmen finished the pieces